noha133/Django-customer-management/README.md

 ##### Key Dependencies
 - [Django](https://www.djangoproject.com/)  is a backend framework.
 Django is required to handle requests and responses.

-- [Django-rest-framework](https://www.django-rest-framework.org/) Django REST framework is a powerful and flexible toolkit for building Web APIs.

 ## Running the server
 From within the `MedicalInsurance` directory first ensure you are working using your created virtual environment.